4cm4k1/prime/README.md

 ###Display Assignments

 On the index page, display the list of all assignments.
-The customer says that they may have more than one person working on the assignments at a time, so this list should update every 5 seconds.
-Only write this data to the DOM if it has changed since the last time it was checked. (hint: save it in a variable)

 ###Additional GET functionality